Berkay-Cubuk/tree/README.md

 # Tree 🌲
 Tree CSS library

-## Use the power withour losing performance!
+## Use the power without losing performance!